-Howard has been active in the ABA Antitrust Section, serving on the Section’s Council as well as chairing its Federal Civil Enforcement, Computer Industry, Intellectual Property, and Exemptions and Immunities committees, and serving as editor of the Annual Antitrust Law Developments book.
+Howard has been active in the ABA Antitrust Section, serving on the Section’s Council as well as chairing its Federal Civil Enforcement, Computer Industry, Intellectual Property, and Exemptions and Immunities committees, and serving as editor of the Annual Review of Antitrust Law Developments book.

 Howard is a graduate of Dartmouth College and Harvard Law School.
 When not helping clients, Howard can be found sailing, scuba diving, skiing, or traveling with his family.